 In this shifting world, the latest trends in SaaS often dictate how many web-based industries will evolve.
 Web design is no exception, and we are seeing rapid SaaS adoption by design freelancers and design agencies.

-Let’s explore what software-as-a-service means for the world of web design and how the two are intertwined.
+Let’s explore what software-as-a-service means for web design and how the two are intertwined.

 How Do SaaS Products Work?

-SaaS products no longer require users to download or purchase and install an application.
-Instead, the product is hosted in the cloud and accessed via an internet connection.
-This means that you no longer have to carry the same device with you if you want to use a specific piece of software.
+SaaS products no longer require users to download, purchase, or install an application.
+Instead, the product is hosted in the cloud and accessed online.
+This means you no longer have to carry the same device if you want to use a specific piece of software.

-Compatibility issues are no longer a challenge either, as SaaS products work across different versions of different operating systems.
+Compatibility issues are no longer challenging, as SaaS products work across different operating systems.

 The main appeal of SaaS can also be its downside, as an unstable internet connection or the unavailability of the provider’s server can disrupt service delivery.
-This is rarely an issue, however, and most SaaS products are stable and readily accessible by many users from the same organisation at the same time.
+However, this is rarely an issue, and most SaaS products are stable and readily accessible by many users from the same organisation simultaneously.

-With the value of SaaS increasing, we can expect the industry to continue expanding at an even more rapid pace.
-Thus, the benefits it can offer the web design industry are also likely to increase.
+With the value of SaaS increasing, we expect the industry to continue expanding even more rapidly.
+Thus, the benefits it can offer the web design industry will likely increase.

 Web Design Is Easier to Grasp

-Designing a website is a complex process, and it used to require a fair amount of knowledge and experience.
-Designers either had to understand the basics of a specific language or needed to work with a web developer to make a project come to life.
+Designing a website is a complex process, requiring a fair amount of knowledge and experience.
+Designers either had to understand the basics of a specific language or work with a web developer to make a project come to life.

 Templates and presets will never replace the years of experience a web designer has.
-Nevertheless, companies can now start their online ventures with minimal investment thanks to SaaS products.
+Nevertheless, companies can start online ventures with minimal investment, thanks to SaaS products.